eclipsesrl/udesly-docs/docs/wordpress-search-page.md

     Dimension can be 'full', 'medium', 'thumbnail', 'large' or defined in width and height (e.g 300, 500... don't forget spaces between values!)

 - ### Title
-    It's the title of the post and can be added to any text element, will also add the link if set on a link text.
+    It's the title of the search result and can be added to any text element, will also add the link if set on a link text.
     Insert the attribute:

     > item=title

 - ### Excerpt
-    It's the excerpt of the post and can be added to any text element.
+    It's the excerpt of the search result and can be added to any text element.
 Insert the attribute:

     > item=excerpt